View this post on Instagram

 Despite the relentless pressure that young men can feel from the media, the survey found that more than half of the boys (56%) would find it difficult to talk to a teacher about their confidence and nearly one-third (29%) would find it difficult talking to their parents about it.

-Here are nine male celebrities who have spoken out about body image and are calling on the media to change their attitudes.
+Here are eight other male celebrities who have spoken out about body image and are calling on the media to change their attitudes.

 Yes, you read that right!
 Actor Chris Pratt - who plays the gun-toting, butt-kicking, ripped Star-Lord in Guardians of the Galaxy - has struggled with body image, too.